-The Executive MBA (EMBA) program at The University of Texas at Dallas Naveen Jindal School of Management offers you the best value per credit hour in the north Texas region.
-Our 53 credit hour program is the most robust in the region.
-The Executive MBA (EMBA) program includes two class trips (exclusive of the international airfare) and a structured executive coaching program in addition to an engaging, relevant and quality educational experience.
+The tailored Executive MBA (EMBA) program at The University of Texas at Dallas, Naveen Jindal School of Management offers you the best value per credit hour in the north Texas region.
+At 53 credit hours, our program is the most robust executive MBA in the region.

 Financial Aid Information

 Executive MBA students needing financial assistance may apply for long-term student loans.
-More information is available via the UT Dallas Financial Aid Office or by contacting the Executive Education Financial Services Manager, Paula Baxter.
+More information is available via the UT Dallas Financial Aid Office or by contacting the Executive Education Financial Services Manager, Paula Baxter at 972-883-4114.

-The Executive MBA (EMBA) program at The University of Texas at Dallas Naveen Jindal School of Management (JSOM) offers two class trips: the “Americas” trip in the second semester and the international study tour in the final semester.
+The Executive MBA (EMBA) program at The University of Texas at Dallas, Naveen Jindal School of Management (JSOM) offers the international study tour in the final semester.

 International Study Tour

-The second year 10-day international study tour provides Executive MBA students the opportunity to meet with business and government executives and educators to better understand the dynamic global business environment and culture of two different cities, often in two separate countries.
-Recent study tours have been to Hong-Kong and Shanghai, China; Delhi and Mumbai, India; Taipei, Taiwan and Beijing, China.
-The Class of 2014 visited Melbourne and Sydney Australia in April 2014.
-The Class of 2015 will travel to Athens Greece, and Istanbul Turkey.
+The international study tour provides Executive MBA students the opportunity to meet with business and government executives to better understand the dynamic global business environment and culture of two different cities, often in two separate countries.
+Recent study tours have been to:

-Costs of the trips are included in the tuition costs with the exception of the to and from flight of the international study tour location.
+Students will need to provide personal visas and their own airfare to and from the international study tour location.
 This gives students the flexibility to use their frequent flyer miles and to travel independently before or after the trip.